RESEARCH & PRACTICE

 Talks/Webinars/Keynotes

-March 2026 · Jazz in Research and Practice (Indiana University Press) Invited Research Webinar · Online
+2026 · Jazz Education Network (JEN) Invited Research Webinar · Online

 Pocket as Embodied Space: Reflections from the Bandstand

-February 2026 · 5th International Network for Artistic Jazz Research (INARJ) Conference · Brussels, Belgium
+February 2026 · 5th International Network for Artistic Jazz Research (INARJ) Conference · JAM MUSIC LAB Private University (Vienna), hosted by Koninklijk Conservatorium Brussel & Erasmushogeschool Brussel · Brussels, Belgium

 Peer-reviewed conference paper examining groove and ensemble interaction through embodied, practice-led inquiry.
+The paper situates “pocket” as an emergent, relational phenomenon shaped by microtiming, gesture, and collective listening within small-group performance contexts.

 PRACTICE & PROFESSIONAL WORK